stevepurdie/saap-docs/content/for-delivery-engineers/gitops/environments.md

 - bumping of the helm chart version in `Chart.yaml` and
 - bumping image tag version in helm values in `values.yaml`

-## Application promotion

-To promote application from one environment to another; as mentioned above you will need to bump chart version and image tag version in that environment.
-You can do so by picking these versions from previous environment.

-This guide assumes that application is already [on-boarded](../../for-developers/onboarding/application-onboarding.md) to different environments.

-### Add Environment to Apps GitOps Repository
+## Add Environment to Apps GitOps Repository

 Lets see how can we add an environment to an application in a tenant.
 Lets say, we have added a production cluster and want to add a new environment in application for it to be deployed on production.